docwire/docwire/README.md

 DocWire is designed around explicit, injectable execution policies.
 The SDK exposes pipeline components as objects, so they can be composed with allocator, audit, and error-policy selection as the architecture evolves.

 This allows host applications to choose deterministic memory and error behavior without changing the parsing or export logic.

+### Beyond Documents: A General Data-Processing Foundation

+DocWire’s pipeline model is intentionally generic.
+A source can be a file, socket, sensor stream, camera, audio stream, database cursor, message queue, or API.
+A destination can export data or perform an effect: publish a message, send an email, write a record, call a webhook, raise an alert, or command hardware.

+The SDK is organized around a small number of long-lived component families:

+- **Connectors and sources** – files, HTTP endpoints, structured data, and, over time, message queues, databases, sensors, cameras, microphones, and industrial protocols.
+- **Normalizers and parsers** – Office documents, PDF, email, archives, OCR, JSON, XML, CSV, and other structured or semi-structured payloads.
+Planned additions include audio, video, time-series, schema validation, and industrial/medical formats.
+- **Transformers and processors** – filtering, aggregation, translation, classification, sentiment analysis, entity extraction, embedding, and other AI steps.
+- **Destinations and effects** – exporters such as plain text, HTML, CSV, HTTP POST, and metadata, with planned database writers, queue publishers, email senders, webhooks, filesystem/object stores, and actuator commands.
+- **Execution policies** – allocator, error, audit, safety, and resource-lifecycle policies that control determinism, memory behavior, and observability.
+- **Resource and model management** – explicit resource factories for files, models, network resources, and future device/stream lifecycles.
+- **Orchestration primitives** – reusable pipeline fragments, branching, filtering, and composition, without imposing a host threading model or global runtime.

+A pipeline may end in a destination that exports data, or in an effect that acts on it.
+This distinction keeps document extraction, AI orchestration, real-time event processing, and embedded control on the same architecture.

 <a name="examples"></a>
 ## Examples